Hu Xijin: Taiwan

 Hu has supported an increase in hostility with Taiwan.
 In 2016, the Global Times under Hu's leadership was reprimanded by the government for discussing the potential use of military force to take Taiwan.
 In 2020 he suggested that Chinese fighter jets should enter into Taiwan's claimed airspace and if shot down, consider it to be a declaration of war.
 In October 2021, he said, "The people of Taiwan will not follow the DPP and 'fight to the end.'"
 In December 2021, Hu described Wang Leehom as "American Taiwanese", rather than Chinese, making a distinction between Taiwanese and Chinese.

 In July 2022, Hu warned of military retaliation if Nancy Pelosi visited Taiwan, stating "I've conveyed the message: if the U.S. military sends fighter jets to escort Pelosi to Taiwan, then the move would take the vile nature of such a visit to another level, and would constitute aggression.
 Our fighter jets should deploy all obstructive tactics.
 If those are still ineffective, I think it is okay too to shoot down Pelosi's plane."

+On 12 November 2025, amidst the China–Japan diplomatic crisis, Hu Xijin called Japanese Prime Minister Sanae Takaichi, on X, an evil witch who had ignited a new round of mutual hatred between the Chinese and Japanese people.
+Hu also said on 17 November that the restoration of an independent Ryukyu state was possible if China helped the Ryukyu people realize their right to self-determination and warned Japan against obstructing China's "sacred right and goal of national reunification".
+However, he later said on 25 November that state media used "harsh language that does not reflect the actual situation" when criticizing Takaichi and Japan and warned against "exaggerated" and "superficial" information.